Poppyritchie/Assessment3/journal/journal.md

 ## Design process discussion ##
 <!--- Discuss your process used in this project, particularly with reference to aspects of the Double Diamond design methodology or other relevant design process. --->
  In relation to the Double Diamond design through the planning phase I spent alot of time finding secondary research and brainstorming to bring together more ideas and possiblities for my project.
 The time spent on research was helpful to then focus on the define and development phase of the design process.
 Planning my materials to use was easier from my related projects I found, it gave me an idea of what works and what doesn't before testing it myself.
 The technical side of my project had a lot of trial and error, first I tried to set up the bread board with all the LED's which didn't work but then found it easier handing one LED at a time to then gradually work with all four LED's.
 It was the same situtaion with the coding, I keep trying to figure out the coding using all the directions and LED but I think I need to focus on one LED and working my way up.
 When following tutorials and videos it was easier to put the coding and bread board together and then adjusting it to suit my project.
 In my final project I will use crocodile clips instead of a breadboard because it is more suitable for concept.

+When i started using crocodile clips it took me a while to adjust and fit all the cords inside the box.
+After playing with it for a while it was better to use only 3 LED instead of 4 to reduce clutter and problems occuring.
+Also instead of connecting all the LED's to the GND on the mircobit it was better to connect them together with only one LED connected to the micro bit.